k0retux/fuddly/docs/source/data_manip.rst

 If you want to get a data from the graph you have to freeze it first as it represents many different potential data at once (actually it acts like a template).
-To do so, just call the method :meth:`framework.node.Node.freeze` on the root node.
+To do so, just call the method :meth:`fuddly.framework.node.Node.freeze` on the root node.
 It will provide you with a nested set of lists containing the frozen value for each node selected within the graph to provide you with a data.

 What is way more interesting in the general case is obtaining a byte string of the data.
-For this you just have to call :meth:`framework.node.Node.to_bytes` on the root node which will first freeze the graph and then flatten the nested list automatically to provide you with the byte string.
+For this you just have to call :meth:`fuddly.framework.node.Node.to_bytes` on the root node which will first freeze the graph and then flatten the nested list automatically to provide you with the byte string.

 If you want to get another data from the graph you should first unfreeze it because otherwise any further call to the previous methods will give you the same value.
-To do that you can call the method :meth:`framework.node.Node.unfreeze`.
+To do that you can call the method :meth:`fuddly.framework.node.Node.unfreeze`.
 You will then be able to get a new data by freezing it again.
 Actually doing so will produce the next data by cycling over the possible node values (described in the graph) in a random or a determinist way (refer to :ref:`dmanip:prop`).
 If you look at getting data from the graph by walking over each of its nodes independently then